memri/pod/docs/HTTP_API.md

 There are various components that communicate with the Pod:

 * Clients like iOS app, web app;
-* Indexers that enrich data/photos/other content,
+* Indexers that enrich data/photos/other content;
 * Importers/Downloaders that import information from other systems, e.g. from evernote.

 All of that information goes through Pod HTTP API.